circular-o/circular/docs/tutorials/integrating-with-laravel.md

 import '%PACKAGE_FULL_PATH%/dist/components/dialog/dialog.js';
 ```

-### Copy the Shoelace Static Assets (icons, images, etc.) to a Public Folder
+### Copy the %LIBRARY_NAME% Static Assets (icons, images, etc.) to a Public Folder

-Since Vite has no way to copy arbitrary assets into your build (like webpack), you need to manually copy the Shoelace static assets to your project's public folder.
-Run this command from your project's root directory to copy the Shoelace static assets to the `./public/assets` folder:
+Since Vite has no way to copy arbitrary assets into your build (like webpack), you need to manually copy the %LIBRARY_NAME% static assets to your project's public folder.
+Run this command from your project's root directory to copy the %LIBRARY_NAME% static assets to the `./public/assets` folder:

 ```sh
 cp -aR node_modules/%PACKAGE_FULL_PATH%/dist/assets/ ./public/assets